 In addition to salinity and water temperature, other water quality impairments in the SJR Watershed and southern Delta, include turbidity and suspended sediment, dissolved oxygen (DO), pesticides, herbicides, nutrients, and trace metals.
-The entire Delta is identified on the Section

-303(d) list as impaired by unknown toxicity, which refers to the mortality of aquatic organisms and/or sublethal effects (e.g., reduced growth or reproductive success) observed during aquatic toxicity bioassays.
+The entire Delta is identified on the Section 303(d) list as impaired by unknown toxicity, which refers to the mortality of aquatic organisms and/or sublethal effects (e.g., reduced growth or reproductive success) observed during aquatic toxicity bioassays.
 The unknown toxicity can be caused by one or more individual toxicants that have not been identified.
 Poor water quality associated with the presence of pollutants can result in significant impacts on aquatic life.
 Trace metals, pesticides, and herbicides can be toxic to aquatic life at relatively low concentrations.
 Temperature and DO are of concern because the eastside tributaries, LSJR, and southern Delta serve as a migration and rearing corridor for anadromous salmonids, which are sensitive to these parameters.
 In the past, low DO concentrations in the Stockton Deepwater Ship Channel are thought to have negatively affected migrating adult salmonids in the fall.
-Excess nutrients can cause blooms of nuisance algae and aquatic vegetation, and their decay can result in low DO concentrations.
-Several locations in the southern Delta are listed as impaired due to low DO concentrations and a TMDL for DO was adopted in 2005 that includes measures to improve DO conditions in the Stockton Deepwater Ship Channel that include aeration facilities at the Port of Stockton.
+Excess nutrients can cause blooms of nuisance algae and aquatic vegetation, and their decay can result in low DO concentrations and a TMDL for DO was adopted in 2005 that includes measures to improve DO conditions in the Stockton Deepwater Ship Channel that include aeration facilities at the Port of Stockton.